Mahindra United FC

 Mahindra United Football Club (formerly known as Mahindra & Mahindra) was an Indian professional football club based in Mumbai, Maharashtra.
-Founded in 1962, the club competed in the I-League, then top tier of Indian football league system, before closing down at the end of 2009–10 season.
-Affiliated with the MFA, the club participated in both the National Football League, and MDFA Elite League.
+Founded in 1962, the club competed in the I-League, then the top tier of the Indian football league system, before closing down at the end of 2009–10 season.
+Affiliated with Mumbai Football Association, the club participated in both the National Football League, and MDFA Elite League.

 Nicknamed "Jeepmen", the club was popularly referred as India's MU after the English Premier League powerhouse Manchester United.
 It was one of the most popular football clubs in the country and was known for its consistent good performance in the last four decades of its existence.
 The club had won many major tournaments in India, and also clinched an international tournament, 2003 POMIS Cup in the Maldives.

 History

 Formation and journey

-The club was founded in 1962 as the Mahindra & Mahindra Allied Sports Club under the patronage of Mahindra Group.
-They secured admission into Bombay's Harwood League in 1964 and won the first title in 1970.
+The club was founded in 1962 as the "Mahindra & Mahindra Allied Sports Club" under the patronage of Mahindra Group.
+Being predominantly a corporate sporting entity, they secured admission into Bombay's Harwood League in 1964 and won their first title in 1970.
 Players like renowned goalkeeper E.N.
 Sudhir appeared with the club at that time.
 The club later lifted its first knock-out tournament, Bandodkar Gold Trophy in 1980.
 The club later became Durand Cup champion in 1998, under coaching of legendary football manager Syed Shahid Hakim, and went on to clinch the title again in 2001–02.